contre95/edrans-grafana/README.md

 ## Makefile
 Commands:
 * nofolders : deletes all folders.
-* folder : creates necessary folders.
+* folders : creates necessary folders.
 * permissions:  set necessary permissions to fix Grafana issue

 ### Acknowledgments

-* Makefile is important deu to an issue reported by Grafana on permissions with versions >  5.1.0
+* Makefile is important due to an issue reported by Grafana on permissions with versions >  5.1.0